 Environs is a biannual environmental law and policy journal edited and produced by King Hall students.
 The journal supports an open forum for the discussion of current environmental issues and publishes articles from professors, practitioners, and students.

 The Journal of International Law & Policy is a biannual journal in existence since 1995, produced by King Hall students with an interest in international law.
 The purpose of the Journal is to promote the study of international law and policy through academic analysis of contemporary international issues, publishing and marketing original legal research written both by professional and student authors.
 The Journal is published two times per year.

 The Journal of Juvenile Law & Policy is a biannual publication of the UC Davis School of Law that addresses the unique concerns of children in the American legal system.
 Initially a product of the creativity and activism of a small group of King Hall students, called the Advocates for the Rights of Children (ARC), the Journal has evolved into a vigorous organization committed to providing practical and timely information about current juvenile, family, and educational law issues.
 The goal of the Journal is to provide a forum for discussion and to encourage community awareness and involvement in issues that affect children.

-The King Hall Negotiations Team educates the greater King Hall community about alternatives to trial.
-The team focuses primarily on providing opportunities for students to hone their negotiations and client counseling skills.
-The team organizes law school seminars, intra- and inter-school competitions and a guest speaker series.
-The group also supports students representing the school in ABA and other competitions, by providing practice sessions, legal research and strategic advice.
+The King Hall Negotiations Team (KHNT) educates students, faculty, and community members about alternatives to trial.
+The team focuses primarily on providing opportunities for students to hone their negotiations, client counseling, and mediation skills.
+Annually, the team organizes law school seminars, intra- and inter-school competitions and a guest speaker series.
+KHNT also supports students representing the school in ABA and other competitions, by providing practice sessions and strategic coaching.